RamenAlmond/CS146VS/HW/HW9/HW9.md

 ```
 lowestCommonAncestor returns TreeNode
-Paramters are root, p, and q
+Parameters are root, p, and q
 LCA recursively traverses through the binary tree until the current node are within the values of p and q

 Method: